Lignosus dimiticus

-Lignosus dimiticus is a species of poroid fungus in the family Polyporaceae that is found in Zaire.
-Its fruit body features a funnel-shaped cap that is up to 10 cm in diameter and 15 mm in the centre.
+Lignosus dimiticus is a species of poroid fungus in the family Polyporaceae found in Zaire.
+Its fruit body features a funnel-shaped cap up to 10 cm in diameter and 15 mm in the centre.
 The smooth, white stipe has a woody texture, and measures 8 cm long and 12–20 mm thick.
 Unlike other members of Lignosus, L. dimiticus has a dimitic hyphal system, as it lacks binding hyphae in its trama and context.